Donor Profile

 By issue

 Global health is a key issue for Italy.
 Food security is another priority for Italy in light of the COVID-19 crisis.
-Italy is promoting the ‘One Health’ approach, which puts forth the interdependency between human and animal health as well as its linkage to the health of entire ecosystems.
+Italy supports the ‘One Health’ approach, which puts forth the interdependency between human and animal health, as well as its linkage to the health of entire ecosystems.

 Read more about Italy’s ODA to Global Health